darrikonn/react-chloroform/README.md

 ## Why
 > "No hooking up, super lightweight, and easy to use".

+A form validation library with only `react` and `prop-types` as its dependency.

 ## Install
 To install this package, run:
 ```